 In summary, we present an eigenstate purification framework by repeatedly measuring the ancillary qubit coupled to the system.
 The purification operator is built up without direct transitions towards the target state.
-Thus the measurements on the initial state of the ancillary qubit induce positive operator-valued measures that can purify the system into an arbitrary chosen eigenstate by filtering out the populations over all the other states.
-In qubit systems, we apply our purification scheme to generate Bell states and GHZ state.
-Combined with the conventional STIRAP protocol in a three-level system, we realize a much accelerated adiabatic population transfer with a high success probability.
+Thus the measurements on the initial state of the ancillary qubit induce positive operator-valued measures that can purify the system into an arbitrarily chosen eigenstate by filtering out the populations over all the other states.
+In qubit systems, we apply our purification scheme to generate Bell states and GHZ states.
+Integrated with the conventional STIRAP protocol in a three-level system, we realize a much accelerated adiabatic population transfer with a high success probability.
 Our scheme can serve as a promising candidate for error correction when the system state deviates from the desired one due to the environment-induced decoherence, which is of great interest in the era of noisy intermediate-scale quantum.
-Much broadly, our scheme contributes to the universal state preparation for a multi-particle system.
+Much broadly, our scheme on quantum measurement contributes to a generic state preparation of the multi-particle system.